-Bars often have outdoor patios for guests to enjoy their brews and a bite a food while they take in the music.
-Later in the day there are more live music acts that take the stage and keep the party going until the afternoon.
+Bars often have outdoor patios for guests to enjoy their brews and a bite of food while they take in the music.
+Later in the day, there are more live music acts that take the stage and keep the party going until the afternoon.

 Make sure you check out the pop up bars like Shamrock’d that appear each year especially for the St. Patrick’s Day celebration!

 After you’ve watched some of the St. Patrick’s Day parade, why not take the kids over to Fifth Avenue Place’s St. Patrick’s Day festivities?
 This is a great idea, especially when it gets a little cold outside — these events take place indoors and on the ground floor of the building.

 Each year there are crafts put together by the Children’s Museum of Pittsburgh, face painting stations complete with a leprechaun, as well as music all day long to help you and the kids stay in the St. Patrick’s Day spirit.

 There are so many ways you can celebrate St. Patrick’s Day in Pittsburgh.
 Events happen all over the city, so why not make a whole weekend out of it!
 And remember, if you're looking to give an amazing, personalized gift to help someone enjoy St. Patrick's day, keep GiftYa egift cards in mind.